 In 2008, respected builder Traditions of America broke ground on this 55+ community less than three miles from Downtown Mechanicsburg.
 When construction is completed, this property will have 517 new and resale attached and single-family homes.

 The six townhome models range from 1,261 to 1,883 square feet with two bedrooms, two bathrooms, and attached two-car garages.
 There are seven single-family models sized from 1,237 to 2,314 square feet with two bedrooms, two bathrooms, and attached two-car garages.
-The community’s homeowners’ association (HOA) fees cover lawn mowing, landscaping, and snow removal.
+The community’s homeowners’ association (HOA) fees cover lawn care, landscaping, and snow removal.

-High $200s - Low $300s
+High $200s - Mid $300s

-Residents gather at the private clubhouse, which has multipurpose and conference rooms, a kitchen and bar, and an exercise room.
+Residents can gather at the private clubhouse, which has multipurpose and conference rooms, a kitchen and bar, and an exercise room.
 There’s also an outdoor pool and patio, plus community activities like Tai Chi, the Doggie Parade, and Wii bowling.

-Mid $100s - High $200s
+High $100s - High $200s